FREQUENTLY ASKED QUESTIONS

 Should I consider laser spine surgery?

-No. This is an unproven science with no long term peer reviewed studies to determine the long term efficacy of such procedures.
+Not necessarily.
+This is an unproven science with no long-term peer reviewed studies to determine the long-term efficacy of such procedures.
 Please see the following article http://www.dolmanlaw.com/is-laser-spine-surgery-bogus/

 What damages can I seek in my personal injury lawsuit?

 - physical and emotional injuries

 - outstanding medical bills and out of pocket costs

 - punitive damages (for willful and wantonly reckless behavior)

 How much time do I have after my accident to decide whether or not to sue?